burnoutband/kubernetes-training/docs/day1/02_kops.md

 >Note: We will use the Google Cloud Shell which already has kubectl and gcloud tools installed.

-### Exercise 1: Accessing GCP
+### Exercise 1: Deploy kubernetes to GCP

 1. Open the GCP console from your browser.
 [GCP Console](https://console.cloud.google.com/)

-2. Login and select the assigned project or create a new one from the top menu.
+1. Login and select the assigned project or create a new one from the top menu.

-3. Enable (if not aleady) the Compute Engine API here [GCP Console](https://console.cloud.google.com/apis/api/compute.googleapis.com/)
+1. Enable (if not aleady) the Compute Engine API here [GCP Console](https://console.cloud.google.com/apis/api/compute.googleapis.com/)

-4. Launch the Google Cloud Shell from the top right menu.
+1. Launch the Google Cloud Shell from the top right menu.

-5. Run the following commands to set the proper region and zone:
+1. Run the following commands to set the proper region and zone:

    ```console
    gcloud config set compute/region us-west1